Shreya9629/McDonalds_Menu_Nutritional_Analysis--using_PYTHON/README.md

 **Objectives**

-Extract meaningful information from the McDonald's menu nutritional dataset.
+-Extract meaningful information from the McDonald's menu nutritional dataset.

-Perform exploratory data analysis to understand the nutritional distribution and trends.
+-Perform exploratory data analysis to understand the nutritional distribution and trends.

-Create visualizations to present the calorie count and nutrition facts of different menu items.
+-Create visualizations to present the calorie count and nutrition facts of different menu items.

-Identify healthy and less healthy menu options based on nutritional content.
+-Identify healthy and less healthy menu options based on nutritional content.